 In 2003, Michael headed west to work for Apple's in-house graphic design group.
 He helped launch a wide range of Apple products and services, from the iTunes Music Store, to Apple’s entire lineup of hardware and software products.
 Working in house, he was able to see a product launch through all of the various disciplines in the studio: retail, channel, packaging, web, motion graphics, film and video.

-Some Clients Incl: Apple, Dropcam, Lookout, Mercedes Benz, Mulberry, DSW, Refinery 29, Rdio, Sightglass Coffee, Square, THE THING Quarterly, Vogue Magazine
+Some clients include: Apple, Nest, Mercedes Benz, DSW, Refinery 29, Rdio, Sightglass Coffee, THE THING Quarterly, Vogue Magazine